metabase/metabase/docs/configuring-metabase/localization.md

 ## Instance language

-The instance language is the default language across the Metabase UI, system emails, pulses, and alerts.
-People can pick a different language from their own account settings page.
+The instance language is the default language across the Metabase UI, system [emails](./email.md), [dashboard subscriptions](../dashboards/subscriptions.md), and [alerts](../questions/sharing/alerts.md).
+People can pick a different language from their own [account settings](../people-and-groups/account-settings.md).

 ## Report timezone

-Use **Report timezone** to set a default display timezone for dates and times in Metabase.
-This is a display setting only, so changing the report timezone won't affect the time zone of any data in your database.
+Use **report timezone** to set a default display time zone for dates and times in Metabase.
+This is a display setting only, so changing the **report timezone** won't affect the time zone of any data in your database.

-The report timezone setting doesn't apply to `timestamp without time zone` data types, including the output of [`convertTimezone`](../questions/query-builder/expressions/converttimezone.md) expressions.
+**Report timezone** doesn't apply to `timestamp without time zone` data types, including the output of [`convertTimezone`](../questions/query-builder/expressions/converttimezone.md) expressions.

-This setting is currently supported on the following databases:
+**Report timezone** is only supported for the following databases:
    - BigQuery
    - Druid
    - MySQL